hottabov/eleventy-pug-scss-typescript/src/blog/how-we-fixed-a-leaky-roof-in-craigieburn.md

 This story isn’t just about a fixed roof.
 It’s about the importance of having a home where you feel safe and knowing that any problem can be solved with the right people by your side.

-If your roof is leaking, or you need any repairs done, whether it’s painting, carpentry, or general home maintenance, we’re always ready to help.
+If your roof is leaking or you need any repairs done, whether it’s painting, carpentry, or general home maintenance, we’re always ready to help.
 Just like we helped Mr. Jonathan, we’ll make sure your home is taken care of too!